erinzm/shellshocker/README.md

 ShellShocker tests a website for vulnerability to the ShellShock bug.
-There's a command-line tool for doing testing, and a deployable Flask-powered ShellShock testing website (punch in the URL of your server, we'll tell you what's vulnerable)
+There's a command-line tool for doing testing, and a deployable Flask-powered ShellShock testing website (punch in the URL of your server, we'll tell you what's vulnerable).
-It can act as a testing toolkit for ShellShock for researchers as well!
+It's also useful as a Shellshock exploit POC testing framework for researchers.

 ### How do I use it?
 ShellShocker has two different ways of being run: